You will be a Commonwealth supported student at Flinders if you are:

 - Am I eligible for a HECS-HELP loan and/or a discount?

 ‘Commonwealth supported’ means the cost of your study is shared between the Australian Government and you.
 You are required to pay a student contribution amount and the Australian Government pays the balance of your course costs.
-The Information for Commonwealth Supported Students Booklet 2013 (PDF 2MB) details your responsibilities as a student accepting a Commonwealth supported place.
-Hard copies are also available from Student Finance Services in the Student Centre.
+After accepting your place you will receive a copy of the 2009 Commencing Student Enrolment Guide and an Information for Commonwealth Supported Students 2009 HECS-HELP booklet.
+The booklet details your responsibilities as a student accepting a Commonwealth supported place.

 Each year the Australian Government determines a range of fees the University can charge for particular subject areas and these are grouped into bands.
 The subject areas determine how the topics you study will be charged.
-See 2013 Student Contribution Amount for the rate schedule and examples of study costs.
+See 2009 Student Contribution Amounts for the rate schedule and examples of study costs.

 The amount you pay depends on which topics you study and which subject area they relate to.
 Some courses have topics across a number of bands and this will determine the fees you pay.

-Commonwealth supported students who are Australian citizens or permanent humanitarian visa holders may:
+Commonwealth supported students who are Australian citizens or Permanent Resident (Humanitarian visa holders) may:

-- obtain a HECS-HELP loan from the Australian Government to cover the student contribution amount.
+- obtain a HECS-HELP loan from the Commonwealth Government to cover the student contribution amount.

-All Commonwealth supported students who are New Zealand citizens or permanent residents (other than permanent humanitarian visa holders):
+From 2009 all Commonwealth supported students who are New Zealand citizens or Permanent Residents (other than Humanitarian visa holders):

 - must pay the student contribution amount in full by the due date (no discount applies); and